 The Night to be Observed and the Holy Convocations

-Some people who observe a 13th/14th Passover and a 15th-21st Festival of Unleavened Bread believe that God commands the observance of a festive banquet on the eve of the 15th of Nisan.
+Some people who observe a 13th/14th Passover (Pesach) and a 15th-21st Festival of Unleavened Bread believe that God commands the observance of a festive banquet on the eve of the 15th of Nisan.

 Surprisingly, a simple misunderstanding of one primary scripture, plus a few peripheral verses, form the basis for this teaching.
 The primary scripture quoted for this teaching is Exodus 12:42: